-- (3) For subsequent exhibition of a High Budget SVOD Program on any consumer pay new media platform other than a subscription consumer pay platform (i.e., on a transactional consumer pay platform involving download-to-own or download-to-rent transactions), the Company shall make a residual payment equal to 1.2% of Company's "accountable receipts" as defined in Paragraph 3 of the Sideletter on Exhibition of Motion Pictures Transmitted Via New Media. - (4) Except as provided in the next paragraph, for subsequent exhibition of a High Budget SVOD Program on any free-to-theconsumer/advertiser-supported new media platform, the Company shall make a residual payment equal to 2% of Company's "accountable receipts" as defined in Paragraph 3 of the Sideletter on Exhibition of Motion Pictures Transmitted Via New Media.
+9 At the Guild's request, the Company must make an unredacted license agreement available for inspection at the Company's office subject to a confidentiality agreement equivalent to those governing new media license agreement inspections as described in the Sideletter on Exhibition of Motion Pictures Transmitted Via New Media.

+(6) Except as provided in the next paragraph, for subsequent exhibition of a High Budget SVOD Program on any free-to-the-consumer/advertiser-supported new media platform, the Company shall make a residual payment equal to 2% of Company's "accountable receipts" as defined in Paragraph 3 of the Sideletter on Exhibition of Motion Pictures Transmitted Via New Media.